RemiixInc/website/README.md

 # website
 💻  Website for RemiixInc, made with vanilla HTML, CSS and JavaScript.

-⏱️  512kb.club Blue Team with just under 300kb.
+⏱️  512kb.club Yellow Team with just over 100kb.